OldManUmby/DND.SRD.Wiki/pages/13.spells/default.md

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 4th level or higher, the damage of an *explosive runes* glyph increases by 1d8 for each slot level above 3rd.
 If you create a *spell glyph*, you can store any spell of up to the same level as the slot you use for the *glyph of warding*.

+#### Goodberry

+*1st-level transmutation*

+**Casting Time:** 1 action

+**Range: Touch**

+**Components:** V, S, M (a sprig of mistletoe)

+**Duration:** Instantaneous

+Up to ten berries appear in your hand and are infused with magic for the duration.
+A creature can use its action to eat one berry.
+Eating a berry restores 1 hit point, and the berry provides enough nourishment to sustain a creature for one day.

+The berries lose their potency if they have not  been consumed within 24 hours of the casting of this spell.

 #### Grease

 *1st-level conjuration*